ShellBoost is a software component that

 Common File Dialogs, Open, Save, etc.) all the time, especially when you want

-to compile a new version (otherwise the .dll binary will stay locked).
-With
+to compile a new version (otherwise the .dll binary will stay locked by the

-ShellBoost and its unique out-of-process architecture, you can start and stop
+system).
+With ShellBoost and its unique out-of-process architecture, you can

-your server process, Explorer and other processes don’t have to be restarted, as
+start and stop your server process, Explorer and other processes don’t have to

-RPC cross-process communication will resume automatically without any timeout
+be restarted, as RPC cross-process communication will resume automatically

 Restarting all Common File Dialog client apps: You will have to restart explorer process, but for the same